sunny-kakrani/Devops-with-AWS-/D. Maven Build Tool/maven.md

 __NOTE:__ By default maven will connect with central repository.
 If we want to use remote repository then we need to configure remote repository details.

 __NOTE:__ Every software company will maintain their own remote repositories (Ex: Nexus / JFrog)

+## Real Time Scenarios :

+__NOTE:__ <mark> Sometime dependencies come as a transitive dependency , so excluding them from your dependencies file , can cause cause issue at run time saying __ClassNotFoundException.__